google/flax/docs/guides/linen_upgrade_guide.rst

-1. We no longer use the ``Model`` abstraction -- instead we pass parameters around directly, usually encapsulated in a `Train State`_ object, which can directly be passed to JAX transformations.
+1. We no longer use the ``Model`` abstraction -- instead we pass parameters around directly, usually encapsulated in a `TrainState`_ object, which can directly be passed to JAX transformations.

 2. To compute initial parameters, construct a module instance and call |init|_